dhutapratama/docs/vite.md

 <a name="disabling-vite-in-tests"></a>
 ## Disabling Vite In Tests

-Laravel's Vite integration will attempt to resolve your assets while running your tests, which requires you to either run the Vite development server or build your assets.
+Lets's Vite integration will attempt to resolve your assets while running your tests, which requires you to either run the Vite development server or build your assets.

-If you would prefer to mock Vite during testing, you may call the `withoutVite` method, which is is available for any tests that extend Laravel's `TestCase` class:
+If you would prefer to mock Vite during testing, you may call the `withoutVite` method, which is is available for any tests that extend Lets's `TestCase` class:

 ```php
 use Tests\TestCase;